 There are many different program types and styles, and finding the best one to suit your needs is a vital part of treatment success.

-How Do I Know If It Is Right for Me?
+How Do I Know if Rehab Is Right for Me?

 - Using a substance in larger amounts or for longer periods than intended.

-- Having a desire to cut back on use, but having been unsuccessful in doing so.
+- Having a desire to cut back on use, but being unsuccessful in doing so.

 - Spending a lot of time trying to get, use, or recover from the substance.

 - Craving or wanting to use the substance.

 - Substance use leads to a failure to fulfill major responsibilities at work, home, or school.